Insight: Les Saisies

 So is Les Saisies – both in winter and in summer.
 If the premium high-mountain experience and sophistication of Chamonix isn’t for you, then you might just find that the friendliness, value and down-to-earth sense of fun on offer here is just what you’re looking for, especially if you have a young family and want to encourage them to discover the natural world.

-You can read in more detail (and with more images) about our mountain-biking experiences in and around Les Saisies here.
+You can read in more detail about our mountain-biking experiences in and around Les Saisies in Family Cycling Holidays in the Alps.

 Feature by Roger Moss, © 2018